Healthy Homes Assessment Island Bay

 Draught Stopping Island Bay

-Draughts are a major cause of lower temperatures in homes.
-A cold house will cost more to heat, resulting in wasted energy and resulting in higher bills.
+Draughts can lead to lower temperatures in homes.
+A cold house will cost more to heat, meaning wasting energy and resulting in higher bills.

-If you are able to feel external air getting in, or see the air is clear from a crack or a gap that is, it’s likely a crack or hole that requirements sealing in any way.
-Large gaps and cracks should be fixed permanently.
-Cracks that are greater than 3mm and allow air to enter or exit from the home require seals.
-In the case of an open fireplace isn’t used it may cause draughts and should be blocked off.
-Landlords and property managers are responsible for ensuring such draughts are eliminated as much as imaginable.
+If you are able to feel external air flowing in or the sound of a clear draught emanating out of a hole or gap, then it’s most likely a gap or an opening that needs sealing in the way you can.
+Cracks and gaps that are large should be permanently stopped.
+Cracks that are greater than 3mm and let air in or out of the house require sealing.
+In the case of an open fireplace isn’t in use it could cause draughts, and should be sealed off.
+Landlords and property managers are responsible for making sure that such draughts are squelched as much as possible.

-You don’t require to block off holes or gaps in the construction.
-For instance, small gaps around doors and windows could be required to allow for the movement of the building as the household is heated and cools so that they are able to be closed and opened instead of instead of being stuck.
-We will check all windows and doors during your Healthy Homes assessment of your rental property.
+You don’t require to block up intentional gaps or holes which are part of the building.
+For instance, small gaps around doors and windows could be necessary to allow movement of the structure when the home gets warmer and cooler, to allow them to be opened and closed rather than being stuck.
+We will examine all windows and doors as part of the Healthy Homes assessment of your rental property.

 draught stopping building inspections